anassinator/gp/README.rst

 where :code:`X` and :code:`Y` are your training data's inputs and outputs as :code:`torch.Tensor`.

-You can then use the Gaussian Process's estimates as a tensor in your own
+You can then use the Gaussian Process's estimates as tensors as follows:
-graphs:

 .. code-block:: python

   mean = gp(x)
   mean, std = gp(x, return_std=True)
   mean, covar = gp(x, return_covar=True)
+  mean, covar, var = gp(x, return_covar=True, return_var=True)
   mean, covar, std = gp(x, return_covar=True, return_std=True)

 The following is an example of what this Gaussian Process was able to estimate